-$\frac{f(d)}{g}$ Establishing a process that expedites the approval of plans and specifications relating to maintaining and developing affordable housing.
+(g) Establishing a process that expedites the approval of plans and specifications relating to maintaining and developing affordable housing.

-(h) Providing money, support or density bonuses for affordable housing developments that are financed, wholly or in part, with low-income housing tax credits, private activity bonds or money from a governmental entity for affordable housing, including, without limitation, money received pursuant to 12 U.S.C § 1701q and 42 U.S.C. § 8013.
+(h) Providing money, support or density bonuses for affordable housing developments that are financed, wholly or in part, with low-income housing tax credits, private activity bonds or money from a governmental entity for affordable housing, including, without limitation, money received pursuant to 12 U.S.C. § 1701q and 42 U.S.C. § 8013.

-(i) Providing financial incentives or density bonuses to promote appropriate transit-oriented housing developments that would include an affordable housing component.

-(j) Offering density bonuses or other incentives to encourage the development of affordable housing. (k) Providing direct financial assistance to qualified applicants for the purchase or rental of affordable housing.
+- (i) Providing financial incentives or density bonuses to promote appropriate transit-oriented housing developments that would include an affordable housing - (j) Offering density bonuses or other incentives to encourage the development of affordable housing.